THIS IS US!

 mobile: +36 30 016 4787

-Ági is a Research Associate in our lab.
+Ági is a Researcher in our lab.
 She graduated as a biologist, specializing in molecular biology, genetics at Eötvös Loránd Science University. Ági obtained her PhD in the field of cell biology, focusing on the autophagic degradation system of Drosophila melanogaster.
 She has experience in a wide variety of molecular biological tools, cell culturing and microscopy.
 Previously she was the coordinator of the Semmelweis Onkobank, an oncologic tissue repository.
 She is the head of our FACS and Viral Vector Core Facilities.
 In her free time she likes to hike with her family, practice yoga and sewing.

-Lea Danics, PharmD, PhD – Research Associate
+Lea Danics, PharmD, PhD – Researcher

 e-mail: danics.lea@semmelweis.hu